-The walk in a nutshell: We head straight from our door for the charm of historic Dunster.
+In Summary: We head straight from our door for the charm of historic Dunster.
 Cracking views from Webber's Post, then ones to rival this as we stride out along the ridge over Wootton Common.

-Don’t miss: soaking up the charm of Dunster and exploring its cobbled streets before taking a pew in the Stags Head to celebrate a great day.
+Highlight: Soaking up the charm of Dunster and exploring its cobbled streets before taking a pew in the Stags Head to celebrate a great day.

-Option 3: Dunkery Beacon - the high point of Exmoor
+Option 3 - Dunkery Beacon - the high point of Exmoor

 Distance: 12½ miles (20km)

 In Summary: Stretch your legs and head up onto Dunkery Beacon, the highest point on Exmoor, for stunning views as far as Wales.
 Down across the moor to Wootton Courtenay, then we're over the hills to Dunster.